hyperledger/besu-docs/docs/HowTo/Get-Started/Starting-node.md

 ?
 Do you want to enable mining ? no
 ```

-If a configuration file is already present in the directory where the command is being executed,
+If a configuration file is already present in the directory where the command is executed,
-then the Besu will start, and use the values in the configuration file.
+Besu will start and use the values in the configuration file.
 To force the launcher to ask
 the questions during a restart, use the `--Xlauncher-force` option, or delete the configuration
 file.